MicrosoftDocs/azure-ai-docs/articles/machine-learning/interactive-data-wrangling-with-apache-spark-azure-ml.md

 To wrangle data by access through a service principal:

 1. Verify that the service principal has **Contributor** and **Storage Blob Data Contributor** [role assignments](./apache-spark-environment-configuration.md#add-role-assignments-in-azure-storage-accounts) in the Azure Data Lake Storage (ADLS) Gen 2 storage account.
-2. [Create Azure Key Vault secrets](./apache-spark-environment-configuration.md#store-azure-storage-account-credentials-as-secrets-in-azure-key-vault) for the service principal tenant ID, client ID and client secret values.
+1. [Create Azure Key Vault secrets](./apache-spark-environment-configuration.md#store-azure-storage-account-credentials-as-secrets-in-azure-key-vault) for the service principal tenant ID, client ID and client secret values.
-3. Select **Serverless Spark compute** under **Azure Machine Learning Serverless Spark** from the **Compute** selection menu, or select an attached Synapse Spark pool under **Synapse Spark pools** from the **Compute** selection menu.
+1. In the **Compute** selection menu, select **Serverless Spark compute** under **Azure Machine Learning Serverless Spark**.
+You can also select an attached Synapse Spark pool under **Synapse Spark pools** from the **Compute** selection menu.
-4. To set the service principal tenant ID, client ID and client secret in the configuration, and execute the following code sample.
+1. Set the service principal tenant ID, client ID and client secret values in the configuration, and execute the following code sample.
      - The `get_secret()` call in the code depends on name of the Azure Key Vault, and the names of the Azure Key Vault secrets created for the service principal tenant ID, client ID and client secret.
 Set these corresponding property name/values in the configuration:
        - Client ID property: `fs.azure.account.oauth2.client.id.<STORAGE_ACCOUNT_NAME>.dfs.core.windows.net`
        - Client secret property: `fs.azure.account.oauth2.client.secret.<STORAGE_ACCOUNT_NAME>.dfs.core.windows.net`